PazitoPazos/pokelist-react-js/README.md

 ![PokeList Page Preview](vanilla-css/public/preview.png)

 ## Features
-- View basic details of each Pokémon
+- View basic details of each Pokémon (Working on)
-- Filter Pokémon bases on Region and Type (Working on)
+- Filter Pokémon bases on Region and Type
-- Sort Pokémon by ID/Name (Working on)
+- Sort Pokémon by ID/Name
-- Search Pokémon by its Name/ID (Working on)
+- Search Pokémon by Name
 - Infinite Scrolling
 - Responsive design
 - Type effectiveness chart (TO DO)